 Prerequisites: Student must pass both Geometry A and B and Algebra I A & B. This course is a continuation of Algebra I. In this course, students will explore the complex number system.
 Analytic geometry will be studied with an emphasis on solving systems of equations with two and three variables.
 Matrices, polynomials and factoring, exponents and logarithms, and quadratic functions will be addressed.
 Students will also be expected to solve various types of equations.
 The course will introduce conic sections and trigonometric functions.
 Business Math A & B (0347, 0348) Grade: 12 Prerequisites: Student must pass Geometry A & B. Admittance by TEACHER APPROVAL ONLY!
 Business Math A must be taken before Business Math B. Business Math is a course designed to help students understand the impact of individual choices on occupational goals and future earnings potential.
 This course will include the following topics but not limited to: gross pay and net pay, online-banking, debit and credit management, loans, owning a home or car, insurance and investments, budgets, business costs, sales and marketing, managing people and inventory, business profit and loss, and international business.
 This course will provide a foundational understanding for making informed personal financial decisions.
 Other topics may be included as time permits.
-Statistics A & B (0351, 0352) Grade: 12 Prerequisites: Student must pass Algebra II A & B. Admittance by TEACHER APPROVAL ONLY!!
+Statistics Dual A & B (0351, 0352) Grade: 12 Prerequisites: Student must pass Algebra II A & B. Admittance by TEACHER APPROVAL ONLY!!
 Statistics A must be taken before Statistics B. Statistics helps us understand the world we live in.
 This course will include the following topics but not limited to: descriptive statistics, probability, the normal distribution, confidence intervals, hypothesis testing for one and two parameters, and correlation and regression.
 This will be a great course for college bound students.
 Emphasis will be placed on applications to a wide variety of disciplines.
 Other topics may be included if time permits.
-Pre-Calculus A & B (College Algebra and Trigonometry) (0333, 0334) Grade:
+Students may choose to sign up for Dual Enrollment through the College of Southern Idaho for this course in order to earn 3 college credits.
+The Fast Forward program, (Advanced Opportunities) provides funding to cover the cost of this course.
+Please see a counselor for additional information.
+Pre-Calculus Dual A & B (College Algebra and Trigonometry) (0333, 0334) Grade:

 Prerequisites: Student must pass Algebra II A and B. College Algebra: this course includes fundamental concepts of algebra; equations and inequalities; functions and graphs; polynomial, rational, exponential and logarithmic functions; systems of equations and inequalities; conics; the Binomial Theorem.
 Trigonometry: This course covers right triangle and circular function approaches to trigonometry, graphs of trig functions, trig identities, conditional equations, right and non-right triangle applications of trigonometry, inverse trig functions, trigonometry of complex numbers including DeMoivre's Theorem, polar coordinates and equations, parametric equations.
 Students may choose to sign up for Dual Enrollment through the College of Southern Idaho for this course in order to earn 5 college credits.
 The Fast Forward program, (Advanced Opportunities) provides funding to cover the cost of this course.
 Please see a counselor for additional information.
-AP Calculus ABC (0353, 0354, 0369) (Must take all three sections) Grade:
+AP/Dual Calculus ABC (0353, 0354, 0369) (Must take all three sections) Grade: